Skip to content

 Joshua probably lost eight or nine of the twelve rounds in total but still managed to look shocked as Usyk ripped his title belts away.

-In footage from Ukrainian TV on the night, Joshua gasped as Usyk took the biggest win of his career and a multi-million dollar payday.
+In footage from Ukrainian TV on the night, Joshua gasped as Usyk took his biggest career win and a multi-million dollar payday.

 Exposed for the second time in his career against the third live opponent he’s faced, Joshua has to go back to the drawing board to try and get anywhere near a far superior boxer in Usyk.

-Usyk moved from number twelve to number two on the World Boxing News Pound for Pound Rankings with the win.
+With the win, Usyk moved from number twelve to number two on the World Boxing News Pound for Pound Rankings.
 He’ll go into the second fight as a massive favorite to repeat the victory.

-Taking AJ’s best shots and coming back for more, Usyk proved a tough nut to crack.
+Taking AJ’s best shots and returning for more, Usyk proved a tough nut to crack.
 He could now face the winner of Tyson Fury vs. Deontay Wilder III in 2022.

 Even when losing, Joshua still wants to fight Fury or Wilder at some point.